 “Average global homicide rate: 6.2 per 100,000.
 US homicide rate: 5.3 per 100,000.
 Costa Rica homicide rate: 12.1 per 100,000.
 Comparing countries to individual cities or states are disingenuous.
 Compare cities to cities, states to states, and countries to countries, please.
 Oh yeah – Spain homicide rate: 0.9 per 100,000.”

-But although the numbers have changed, the premise has not.
-Central America (and Costa Rica) still have far higher homicide rates than the US, which in itself has far higher rates than Spain.
+So although the numbers have changed, the premise has not.
+Central America (and Costa Rica) still have far higher homicide rates than the U.S., which itself has a far higher rate than Spain.

 My point is so many people in their eagerness to bring down the homicide rate in their own heads compare apples to oranges.

-If you wanted to compare cities in the US to Costa Rica overall, then you can.
+If you wanted to compare cities and states in the U.S. to Costa Rica overall, then you can.
 Washington DC’s homicide rate in 2019 was 23.5 per 100,000.
-Similar to Belize’s and way higher than Costa Rica’s.
+Similar to Belize’s in 2020, and way higher than Costa Rica’s.
 The state of Mississippi had a murder rate of 11.2/100k that year, similar to Costa Rica’s.

-But if you consider the port of Limon on Costa Rica’s Caribbean coast, the homicide rate shoots up to 22.4 per 100K.
+But if you consider the province of Limón on Costa Rica’s Caribbean coast, the homicide rate shoots up to 22.4 per 100K.
 That’s not a million miles away from DC’s.
 So it goes both ways.

 All I ask is that we keep things level.
 When you’re comparing a nation’s homicide rate, it’s only worthwhile if you’re comparing it to another nation with its various cities and demographics.
 As I told the fellow on Facebook back in 2018, don’t be disingenuous with this stuff.
 Please.